Kitware/vtk-sdk-python-distributions/README.md

 This project is intended to distribute the content of the existing VTK wheel SDKs as first-class `vtk-sdk` wheels.

-Each `vtk-sdk` Python wheel is equipped with a scikit-build-core `cmake-module` [entrypoint][scikit-build-core-entrypoint], housing the official VTK SDK sourced from the corresponding [archive][wheel-sdks-link].
+Each `vtk-sdk` Python wheel is equipped with a scikit-build-core `cmake.prefix` [entrypoint][scikit-build-core-entrypoint], housing the official VTK SDK sourced from the corresponding [archive][wheel-sdks-link].